pdn4kd/dispatch_scheduler/README.md

 # dispatch_scheduler
 A dispatch scheduler simulation that can be modified for personal work.
 Intended for work with MINERVA collaboration.
-Run 'simulation.py' to start.
+Run 'simulation.py' to start, or 'vis.py' to visualize the results of previous runs.
 These scripts should be compatible both Python 2 and 3.
 Required libraries: collections, configobj, copy, datetime, ephem, glob, ipdb*, math, matplotlib, numpy, os, random, subprocess, sys, time.

 *currently attempting to deprecate.